About Social Plugins

 You only see a personalized experience with your friends if you're logged into your Facebook account.
 If you're not already logged in, you'll be prompted to log into Facebook before you can use a plugin on another site.

-At a technical level, social plugins work when external websites put an iframe from Facebook.com on their sites, as if they were agreeing to give Facebook some real estate on their websites.
+At a technical level, social plugins work when external websites put an iframe from Facebook on their sites, as if they were agreeing to give Facebook some real estate on their websites.
 When you visit one of these sites, the Facebook iframe can recognize if you're logged into Facebook.
 If you're logged in, it’ll show personalized content within the plugin as if you were on Facebook directly.
 Even though the iframe isn't on Facebook, it's designed with all the privacy protections as if it were.

-Watch this video to learn more about the Like button you see on other websites and how social plugins let you take your friends with you around the web.
+Learn more about the Like button you see on other websites and how social plugins let you take your friends with you around the web.